-- Be doing something new, pioneering, breaking their own trail.
+- Like doing new things, pioneering, blazing their own trails.

-- Know they have a trust problem; trust problems often look like: high churn, low share of wallet, low customer lifetime value, negative customer and employee reviews, high promotion cost.
+- Know they have a trust problem; trust problems often look like: high churn, low share of wallet, low customer lifetime value, negative customer and employee reviews, high promotional costs.

 - Be in turnaround situations; not business as usual.